How to choose your chocolate this Halloween

 If there isn't a market for cocoa, [cocoa farmers] are going to be even worse off, so you're certainly not going to deal with challenges like child labor by taking away a key source of income.

 So, how can we shop better this Halloween?
-Environmental and human rights expert Etelle Higonnet recommends that shoppers consult resources like the 2022 Chocolate Scorecard, which ranks the brands that source 92% of the world's cocoa on criteria such as child labor, living income and deforestation.
+Environmental and human rights expert Etelle Higonnet recommends that shoppers consult like the 2022 Chocolate Scorecard, which ranks the brands that source 92% of the world's cocoa on criteria such as child labor, living income and deforestation.

 Join the campaign